 Her academic work has been presented at IDMAA: Digital Narrative (Vancouver, 2010), ACM SIGGRAPH Asia (Seoul, 2010), ISEA 2011 (Istanbul, 2011), The Inter-Disciplinary Network’s Monstrous Geographies I (Oxford, 2012) and Monstrous Geographies 2 (Prague, 2013 ), and Canadian Culinary Imaginations (Vancouver 2016).
 In 2015, her chapter on the depiction of city in the television show The Real Housewives of Vancouver was published in The Fantasy of Reality, a book of critical essays (allowing her to claim she only watches reality television for super-serious, academic reasons).

-She teaches courses in applied design and design history at the Wilson School of Design at Kwantlen Polytechnic University.
+She teaches courses in popular culture, and design history at the Wilson School of Design at Kwantlen Polytechnic University.